library(dslabs)

 #> Accuracy

 function.
-We can make the code above go a bit faster by using, for example, 10-fold cross validation.
-This means we have 10 samples using 10% of the observations each.
+For example, the code below runs 10-fold cross validation.
+This means we have 10 samples using 90% of the observations to train in each sample.
 We accomplish this using the following code:

 control <- trainControl(method = "cv", number = 10, p = .9)